777arc/textbook/content/sampling.rst

    :scale: 100%
    :align: center

 The important take-aways are that when we add the cos() and sin(), we get another pure sine wave with a different phase and amplitude.
 Also, the phase shifts as we slowly remove or add one of the two parts.
 The amplitude also changes.
-The "utility" of this behavior is that we can control the phase and amplitude of a resulting sine wave by adjusting the amplitudes I and Q.  For example, we could adjust I and Q in a way that keeps the amplitude constant and makes the phase whatever we want.
+The "utility" of this behavior is that we can control the phase and amplitude of a resulting sine wave by adjusting the amplitudes I and Q (we don't have to adjust the phase of the cos or sin).
+For example, we could adjust I and Q in a way that keeps the amplitude constant and makes the phase whatever we want.
 As a transmitter this is extremely useful, because we know that we need to transmit a sinusoidal signal in order for it to fly through the air as an electromagnetic wave (because physics).
 And it's much easier to adjust two amplitudes and perform an addition compared to adjusting an amplitude and a phase.
 The result is that our transmitter will look something like this:

 .. image:: ../_static/IQ_diagram.png
-   :scale: 70%
+   :scale: 80%
    :align: center

 We only need to generate one sine wave, and then just shift it by 90 degrees to get the Q portion.